Whatsapp Icon

 On the day of your lumpectomy, you'll start by changing into a hospital gown and having an IV line inserted.
 The key steps during the surgery include:

-1. Administration of Anesthesia: To ensure you're comfortable and pain-free during the surgery, you'll be given general anesthesia.
+1. Administration of Anesthesia: To ensure you're comfortable and pain-free during the surgery, you'll be given general anaesthesia.

-4. Incision Closure: Once the tumor is removed, the surgeon will close the incision with stitches, sometimes placing a small tube to drain any excess fluid.
+4. Incision Closure: Once the tumour is removed, the surgeon will close the incision with stitches, sometimes placing a small tube to drain any excess fluid.

 Immediate Post-Operative Care

-After the surgery, you'll be moved to a recovery room where your vital signs will be monitored as you wake up from anesthesia.
+After the surgery, you'll be moved to a recovery room where your vital signs will be monitored as you wake up from anaesthesia.
 Recovery steps often include:

 • Managing pain through prescribed medication.